Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Identification and Estimation

 \subsection{Model and identification}

 Consider a general censored quantile model with endogeneity, which is the same as \citet{chernozhukov2015quantile}:

-where $Y$ denotes the observed outcome, $Y^{\ast }$ is the latent outcome and $X$ is a $K_{X}\times 1$ vector of exogenous regressors. $R$ is a continuous endogenous regressor, which can be extended to a vector of endogenous regressors. $Z$ denotes a $K_{Z}\times 1$ vector of instrumental variables that includes $X$ and additional variables excluded from the latent outcome equation.
+where $Y$ denotes the observed outcome, $Y^{\ast }$ is the latent outcome and $X$ is a $K_{X}\times 1$ vector of exogenous regressors. $R$ is a continuous endogenous regressor, which can be extended to a vector of endogenous regressors. $Z$ is a $K_{Z}\times 1$ vector of instrumental variables containing $X$ and additional variables excluded from the latent outcome equation.
 The structural functions $m_{Y^{\ast }}(x,r,v,\cdot )$ and $m_{R}(z,\cdot )$ are unknown and strictly monotone in the fourth and the second arguments, respectively.

-Two unobserved variables, $U$ and $V$, work together to capture latent heterogeneity in the outcome.
-Specifically, conditional on $(X,R,V)$, $U$ is normalized to a standard uniform random variable under the monotonicity, i.e., $U|X,R,V\sim U(0,1)$.
-It represents individuals' relative ranks in term of the latent outcome. $V$ serves as the control variable that accounts for endogeneity.
-It can be normalized to $V|Z\sim U(0,1)$ and thus identified as the relative ranks $F_{R|Z}(R|Z)$.
-Model (\ref{censor1})-(\ref{endo1}), adopting the Skorokhod representation, accommodates multiplicative forms of heteroskedasticity and applies to a broader range of contexts than the censored triangular example provided in the online supplements, which extends \citet{imbens2009identification} to a censoring setting.